TadiT7/treble_experimentations_wiki/Samsung-Galaxy-Z-Flip.md

 # Device

-Seems to work fine with the base AOSP 11 image, vanilla and gapps; others get stuck or bootloop.
+Seems to work fine with the base AOSP 11 image, vanilla and gapps, and the CrDroid R Mod image with gapps; most others get stuck or bootloop.
 This is on an SM-F700N - the Korean variant - but it will likely work on other bootloader-unlockable variants as well.
 I haven't tried this at all with Android 10.

 Occasionally a reboot will go silly and just not want to work right; in that case, another reboot usually fixes it.